logo

 When we prepare for severe weather, our plans should include recovery time.
 Some coloring and workbooks cover too many dangerous situations and can overwhelm children who are still frightened by the recent event.
 Distraction from the traumatic situation can help children regain their equilibrium.

-Unfortunately, recovering from the physical effects of a storm and making up the time lost in work and necessary errands may leave us with no discretionary time to consider longer lasting effects on our children's emotional well being or health.
+Unfortunately, recovering from the physical effects of a storm and making up the time lost in work and necessary errands may leave us with little discretionary time to consider longer lasting effects on our children's emotional well being or health.

 Often, when we do find the time to attend to our children's needs after a crisis, we find that everyone in the family feels a little bit better.